ThePeej/prayers-rails-app/README.md

   - Comments will belong to user (commenter) and prayer (commented prayer)
     - Comments must contain content
     - New comments are entered via the prayer show page
+	- Bible prayers are loaded dynamically as you navigate forward and backward
+	- Group comments are posted dynamically without a page refresh
+	- Prayer comments are displayed and hidden dynamically

-Built using Ruby Sinatra, ActiveRecord, SQLite3, Bulma CSS framework
+Built using HTML, CSS, Javascript, jquery, Ruby on Rails, and  Bulma CSS framework

 ## Installation Instructions